nevisz/webpage-replicas/metro-de-madrid/README.txt

 ──★ ˙🍓 ̟ !! ────────────────────────────────────────────────────────────────────────

 DESCRIPTION:
-This is a lab assignment I did for my CS elective where we had to style a webpage using 2 approaches: using pure (Vanilla) CSS vs. using the Bootstrap framework!
+This is a lab assignment I did for my CS elective where we had to style a responsive webpage using 2 approaches: using pure (Vanilla) CSS vs. using the Bootstrap framework!

 IMAGE CREDITS:
 -Javier Munoz on Unsplash